genidma/teatime-accessibility/README.md

 This script will:
 1. Create a virtual environment with access to system packages (if one doesn't already exist)
 2. Install all required dependencies
-3. Create a desktop entry for easy access in the Utilities section of your application menu
+3. Create a desktop shortcut/icon for quick access (if you choose this option during the install)
-4. Optionally create a desktop shortcut/icon for quick access
-5. Make the launcher script executable
+4. Make the launcher script executable

 The install script will also prompt you to install system dependencies if needed.